-Since we last published, the disposals of Graphcore and Featurespace and securing and drawing down the term facility (see page 12) have served to strengthen CHRY's balance sheet.
+Since we last published, the disposals of Graphcore and Featurespace and securing and drawing down the term facility (see page 11) have transformed CHRY's balance sheet.
 The substantial liquidity that this has freed up has allowed CHRY to make significant progress with the second stage of its capital allocation policy - the return of up to £100m to shareholders, which is being carried out through share buybacks - with around £45m returned to date.

-CHRY's advisers say that shareholders are benefitting from an increasingly mature portfolio.
-The advisers note that shareholders were happy to support the continuation of the company in 2024, and say that some have been asking when the advisers intend to make new investments.
-In addition, as the number of positions in the portfolio falls, the board says that it is mindful of the desirability of maintaining a diversified portfolio.
+Shareholders are benefitting from an increasingly mature portfolio.
+They were happy to support the continuation of the company in 2024, and some have been asking when the advisers intend to make new investments.
+We would also like to see the advisers sowing the seeds of future returns.
+In addition, as the number of positions in the portfolio falls, the board is mindful of the desirability of maintaining a diversified portfolio.

-Nevertheless, the advisers say that CHRY's immediate priority remains to fulfil the promises made when the capital allocation policy was set out.
+Nevertheless, the immediate priority remains to fulfil the promises made when the capital allocation policy was set out.
 Even when £100m of capital has been returned to shareholders, the policy says that CHRY will return at least 25% of any net realised gains.
 The board says it would want to see a sustained improvement in the discount before committing capital to new investments.
 It suggests that CHRY is unlikely to consider using its liquidity to make new investments before 2026.